 1919 Guy Bolton and P.G.
 Wodehouse call it Kissing Time at London’s Winter Garden Theatre.
 Ivan Caryll provides the music for the tale of complications arising when French ladies carry on correspondence with younger men during the war.
 Lips lock for 430 performances.

-1990 The fateful four in Forever Plaid harmonize their way to Off Broadway's Steve McGraw's Supper Club (years later, renamed the Triad Theatre).
-Stan Chandler, David Engel, Jason Graae, and Guy Stroman comprise the cast of Stuart Ross' musical about a quartet who get to perform their last show they never made it to.
+1990 The fateful four in Forever Plaid harmonize their way to Off-Broadway’s Steve McGraw’s Supper Club (renamed the Triad Theatre years later).
+Stan Chandler, David Engel, Jason Graae, and Guy Stroman compose the cast of Stuart Ross’ musical about a quartet who get to perform their last show they never made it to.

 1999 Next year’s Tony nominees Philip Seymour Hoffman (True West) and Amy Ryan (Uncle Vanya) star in the Drama Dept.’s double bill of Richard Greenberg’s The Author’s Voice and Peter Hedges’ Imagining Brad.
 Evan Yionoulis directs both productions at the Greenwich House Theatre.